JuliaCon/www.juliacon.org/2026/travel.md

 In Mainz, the most common way for people to get around is by bicycle, on foot, or by public transport.
 Additional information on travel advice for individuals with disabilities can be found [below](#travel-with-a-disability).
-The conference location is close to the city centre, and is available within 20 minutes walking from the central train station.
+The conference location is close to the city centre, and can be reached in 20 minutes or less on foot from the central train station.

 ## Reaching Mainz